 - Dab the infected area with Manuka Oil via Q-tip or a cotton ball once in the morning and once before bed.
 You should only use one-to-two drops of oil at any one time of application.
 A bottle of Manuka Oil should last you a very long time

-- Leave the Manuka oil to dry on the skin for a few minutes, then apply the Manuka Body Lotion all over the skin.
+- Leave the Manuka oil to air dry on the skin for a few seconds, then apply the Manuka Body Lotion all over the skin.
 If you are short on time, dilute your Manuka Oil by adding 1-2 drops directly into the palm of your hand then mix into the Body Lotion and apply quickly

 - Wash your hands thoroughly after application to the skin to remove bacteria from your hands